greenfork/nimraylib_now/README.md

 $ sudo pacman -Syu raylib
 ```

-Alternatively download latest library from [releases] page, for version 3.5.0
+Alternatively download latest library from [raylib releases] page, for version 3.5.0
 the name is `raylib-3.5.0_linux_amd64.tar.gz`.
 Extract it and put all `.so`
 files into `/usr/local/lib`.